ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/05-sending-d2c-messages.md

 Run your application again.
 Once you see the ambient light messages being sent, make enough noise to trigger a sound-level message.
 You should see that message go by as well.

 # Send Messages Based on Button Presses
-By now you should see that regardless of the trigger, sending messages to Azure IoT Hub is pretty much the same no matter how you trigger them.
-As a last exercise, send a message based on an explicit button press event.
+For the ambient light measurement, you are sending a message once per second regardless of whether the light has changed.
+For the button, send a message based on an explicit state change (i.e. a button press event or release event).

 1. Locate the `Timer_Tick` method (the one from the previous lab that is used to collect sensor data).
 2. Define a state variable before the `Timer_Tick` method to maintain the state of messages sent.
 2. Modify the `Timer_Tick` method as follows:

 {% highlight csharp %}
-// To avoid sending messages every 200ms when there is a loud sound,
-// create a boolean variable to remember if the current message has been sent Boolean soundLevelMessageSent = false;
-// To avoid sending messages every 200ms when the button is held down,
-// create a boolean variable to remember if the current message has been sent Boolean buttonMessageSent = false;

 private void Timer_Tick(ThreadPoolTimer timer)
 {
     try {